JawherKl/node-api-postgres/README.md

    Ensure you have PostgreSQL installed and running.
    Create a database and a users table as per your requirements.

+4. **Configure Database Connection**:
-4. Configure Database Connection: Update the queries.js file to set up your PostgreSQL connection.
+   Update the queries.js file to set up your PostgreSQL connection

 ## Usage
 Start the server: